10 Things To Do In Fukui & Where To Stay

 As such, the Ichijodani Asakara Clan Ruins provide an interesting insight into what was – more than 400 years ago – a thriving cultural and commercial centre.

-8 / Tojinbo Cliffs / all year round
+8 / TOJINBO CLIFFS / all year round

 Located around 25km to the northwest of Fukui City, on the rugged coast along the Sea of Japan, the Tojinbo Cliffs are a unique and geologically important site.
 Along a 1km stretch of the coastline, basalt cliffs have been eroded by the constant movement and pull of the ocean, leaving a unique formation of what appear to be stone pillars.

 This is only known example of this perplexing natural feature in Japan and one of only three known formations in the world.
 In good weather, 30-minute boat cruises provide visitors with a view of the coast from the water however the experience is perhaps best enjoyed exploring by yourself on-foot.
 Just make sure to watch your step!

-9 / Yokokan Garden / all year round
+9 / YOKOKAN GARDEN / all year round

 Sadly destroyed by air raids during World War II, Yokodan Garden and the Fukui Matsudaira Villa were thoughtfully restored in 1982 and are now regularly cited as one of Japan’s most beautiful gardens.
 As a former residence of the Matsudaira clan, the villa and gardens hosted guests of high status and tea ceremonies.
 The gardens feature a large pond that surrounds the villa, giving the impression that is it floating in water.
 The garden is particularly beautiful in autumn, as leave change colour and turn the surrounding landscape red, gold, orange and brown.

-10 / Famous food of Fukui / all year round
+10 / FAMOUS FOOD OF FUKUI / all year round

 Echizen Gani (Echizen Crab)

 Japanese love crab and Echizen Crab is considered some of the best!
 The meat has a sweet flavour and appealing texture, and when boiled, the crabs turn a bright orange-red colour.
 Fukui’s crab-fishing industry is one of the oldest, if not the oldest, in Japan and its highly-desired crabs are served to the Japanese Royal Family.
 Known as a type of winter or ‘snow crab’, Echizen Gani is best enjoyed during the fishing season, from November to March with the crab prepared a variety of ways including sashimi, grilled, boiled, shabushabu and more.

 Saba no Heshiko (Dried Mackerel)

 Another traditional Fukui dish dating back to the Edo Period, Saba no Heshiko is a type of fermented mackerel, produced by removing the internal organs of the fish, packed with bran and salted.
-Left to then ferment for up to one year, the fish is then washed and cleaned before serving, thinly sliced and possibly grilled before serving atop fresh rice or as a side dish, enjoyable with sake,
+Left to then ferment for up to one year, the fish is then washed and cleaned before serving, thinly sliced and possibly grilled before serving atop fresh rice or as a side dish, enjoyable with sake.

 Echizen Oroshi Soba (Buckwheat Noodles)

 Anyone living in Japan or traveling here will quickly notice how ubiquitous soba (buckwheat noodles) is throughout the country, and how just as often, each region claims theirs as the best.
 In truth, there’s lots of good soba everyone including Fukui and its local Echizen Oroshi Soba.
 The noodles are combined with spicy grated radish, chopped green onions and bonito (fish flakes) in a cold broth.
 Very healthy and with a distinct taste, soba is always a light and enjoyable meal option.

-Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations, in combination with any activity that suits your schedule.
+Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations in combination with any activity that suits your schedule.
 All vehicles are fitted with a protective screen – separating the driver from passenger and luggage area – and our drivers wear protective masks, allowing you to move between your destinations in comfort and safety.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
 We’d love to be part of your adventure in Central Japan and help you discover even more!

 Why choose us?

 Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – we have the local knowledge and experience to help you get the most out of your time in Nagano.

 Got a question about visiting Central Japan?
-Feel free to contact us at firstname.lastname@example.org and let’s get planning together!
+Contact us at firstname.lastname@example.org and let’s get planning together!